bbdavidbb/procollab/README.md

 # ProCollab: A website for university students to work on projects together

-A hackathon project for [https://openwatervc.com/](Open Water Accelerator)
+A hackathon project for [Open Water Accelerator](https://openwatervc.com/)

 ## Available Scripts/How to run